tumcms/upsplib/README.md

 The maximumDelay defines the range of the beta distribution.
 So each activities duration is distributed between the original duration from PSPLIB + the beta distributed delay with parameters Alpha and Beta.

+The duration of an activity can hence be sampled using:

+originalDuration + maximumDelay * BetaSample(Alpha, Beta)